Blog

 • Track progress and adjust learning strategies

-• Identifies students at risk of low performance
+• Identifies students at risk of poor performance

-• Predicts which students may need additional support
+• Predict which students may need additional support

 • Improves student retention